joebew42/diaspora-replica/README.md

 ### Configure FQDNs in your system

 Vagrantfile, Puppet and Capistrano are already configured to handle two environments: ``development`` and ``production``.
-If you want to try them you have to update ``/etc/hosts`` file, adding to it the three FQDN for the local diaspora* installation.
+If you want to try them you have to update ``/etc/hosts`` file, adding to it the FQDNs for the local diaspora* installation.

 Put these entries in your ``/etc/hosts``
 ```